chongzhangFDU/TPP/README.md

 This is the official repository of the EMNLP 2023 paper `Reading Order Matters: Information Extraction from Visually-rich Documents by Token Path Prediction`.

-We have currently released the revised datasets FUNSD-r and CORD-r at [Token-Path-Prediction-Datasets](https://github.com/chongzhangFDU/Token-Path-Prediction-Datasets).
+* We have currently released the revised datasets FUNSD-r and CORD-r at [Token-Path-Prediction-Datasets](https://github.com/chongzhangFDU/Token-Path-Prediction-Datasets).
-The code implementation of this paper will be released soon.

-![Token Path Prediction](https://ar5iv.labs.arxiv.org/html/2310.11016/assets/x3.png)

-Mar.
-12 2024: We apologize that due to the policies of Ant Group, the open-sourcing of the TPP project code continues to be postponed.
+* We apologize that due to the policies of Ant Group, the open-sourcing of the TPP project code continues to be postponed.
 It is recommended to refer to unofficial implementations of this work.
 If you find any trouble to re-implement the experiment results _after checking the issues of this repository_, please contact: chongzhang20@fudan.edu.cn.

+![Token Path Prediction](https://ar5iv.labs.arxiv.org/html/2310.11016/assets/x3.png)

 If our work is helpful to you, please kindly cite the paper as: